 - The terms dense and thin refer to the amount of hair follicles you have on your head.
 The more hair follicles you have the denser your hair will be.
 The fewer follicles you have the thinner you hair will be.

 - The term fine and thick refer to the individual size of each hair strand.
 So if your hair strand is very skinny and easily breakable then you hairs are fine.
 If your hair strands are thicker in diameter then your hairs are thick.
+We offer the best kinky curly hair for women of color online.

 So what does this mean.
 Knowing this information will help you determines if your hair has an overall thicker or thinner appearance and why.
 There are those lucky individuals who have dense hair (lots of hair follicles) as well as thick strands and these lucky individuals have a very full and voluminous head of hair.
 Then there are those who have the complete opposite.
 If you’re one of the unlucky one who’s hair is thin (fewer hair follicles) as well as fine (skinny strands) then even at your hairs healthiest state it will appear to have an overall thin appearance.
 This is due to genetics and not much can be done.
 Clip Ins are a very good way to instantly add volume to your hair without causing damage.
 There are some who fall in the middle making your hair appear neither thick or thin.
 You can have fine strands with high density, or you can have thick strands with a thin density of follicles.
 Either of these scenarios will give medium fullness.
 Be sure to consider the amazing kinky curly clip ins we have listed for more info.